 In the minutes following the collapse of the South Tower of the World Trade Center on 9/11, a police helicopter radioed out that the second tower was also in danger.
 “I don’t think this has too much longer to go.
 I would evacuate all people within the area of that second building,” he said, according to the New York Times.
 Unfortunately, most firefighters never heard that warning, and neither did many police officers responding to the attacks, because the radio system had failed.
 Twenty-one minutes later, the building collapsed.
 In a more common scenario, a signal booster that is not functioning properly may cause interference on the local public safety radio network, causing the entire network to be compromised.

-Needless to say, building managers are highly encouraged and, in an increasing number of cities and towns, required to prove BDA/DAS re-certification on an annual basis to avoid similar catastrophic communication failures, beyond noncompliance penalties.
+Needless to say, building managers are highly encouraged and, in an increasing number of cities and towns, required to prove BDA/DAS re-certification on an annual basis to avoid similar catastrophic communication failures, beyond nfpa 72 noncompliance penalties.

 The need for in-building wireless communications has driven efforts to develop national model codes by the National Fire Protection Association (NFPA) and the International Fire Code Council (IFC).
 Codes issued by these groups include the National Fire Code, National Electrical Code, International Fire Code, and International Building Code.
 Almost every city and county in the United States subscribes and complies with one or more of these codes.